 Mapbox SDK Support

-The AerisWeather SDK for iOS fully supports the Mapbox GL SDK for use with your weather maps if your application uses Mapbox for its mapping library instead of Apple's MapKit.
+The Xweather iOS SDK fully supports the Mapbox GL SDK for use with your weather maps if your application uses Mapbox for its mapping library instead of Apple's MapKit.

 Adding Mapbox SDK Support